chewisinho/proof-builder/README.md

 ## Congruence

-A congruence is an equality relationship between two other objects.
+A `Congruence` is an equality relationship between two other objects.

 ```
 Congruence: